occopus/docs/sphinx/source/user/features.rst

 Hybrid cloud support
 --------------------

-Use Occopus to deploy the nodes of your infrastucture into different clouds, making it more flexible, versatile and error-proof.
+Occopus can be used to deploy the nodes of your infrastucture into different clouds, making it more flexible, versatile and error-proof.
+To use different clouds/backends, simply set the desired type in the resource section of the node definition.
+:ref:`Jump to the resource section of node definition
+<userdefinitionresourcesection>`

 Multiple configuration tool support
 -----------------------------------

-Use Chef, Cloud-init, pre-defined images, or any combination of these in the same infrastructure
+Use Chef, Cloud-init, pre-defined images, or any combination of these in the same infrastructure.

+Occopus has access to various configuration and contextualization methods:
+* You can use pre-defined images in the resource section of the node definition (:ref:`Jump to the resource section <userdefinitionresourcesection>`)
+* Use cloud-init as a contextualisation tool (:ref:`Jump to contextualisation section <userdefinitioncontextualisationsection>`)
+* Occopus has support for configuration management tools.
+Currently, only Chef is supported.
+    * To see how to use Chef in the node definition :ref:`jump to the configuration management section <userdefinitionconfigmanagementsection>`
+    * To see demo infrastructures using chef :ref:`jump to our chef demos <tutorial-advanced>`

 Different usage possibilities
 -----------------------------